With IT, as with most things in life, to some extent you get what you pay for. The more you put in the more you’ll get out.

 The more you put in the more you’ll get out.
 Let’s say you hire a gardener to cut your lawn.
 He cuts the grass and on the surface, it all looks great.
 But the lawn is full of moss and weeds which will keep coming back and eventually take over the good grass.
 Or you have an old car.
 It’s a great car – it starts, it drives, it stops.
 But how safe are you, how efficient is it compared to new cars with better fuel economy or even electric?

-The main problem with IT is that what you’re getting is not always visible.
+The main IT problem is that what you’re getting is not always visible.
 If you’re getting loads of IT issues and your IT support team is flat out fixing things all the time, it’s probably a sign that things are not good with your infrastructure, you’ve got ageing hardware or software and you need to invest.
 Then you get those that have invested and consequently see very few issues or outages, everything works seamlessly, people don’t moan about IT – it’s suddenly noiseless.
 So people start to think that they don’t need to spend any more money on IT because it’s all working fine.
 But of course, that’s because they’ve invested to get it that way!

 Investing in IT